adilmohak/django-lms/README.md

 First Clone the repo with `git clone https://github.com/adilmohak/django-lms.git`

-Run the following commands inside the root directory
+Run the following command inside the root directory

 `pip install -r requirements.txt`

+Then open your `settings.py` file and setup your database (name, username, password)

 `python manage.py runserver`

 Finally go to this address http://127.0.0.1:8000